-DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-SHIFT4 PAYMENTS, INC. Withhold For All To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the All All Except number(s) of the nominee(s) on the line below.
-The Board of Directors recommends you vote FOR the election of all of the Class III director nominees listed in the following proposal: Election of Class III Directors Nominees: 01) Sam Bakhshandehpour 02) Jonathan Halkyard Donald Isaacman 03) The Board of Directors recommends you vote FOR the following proposal: For Against Abstain Ratification of the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the П \Box П fiscal year ending December 31, 2023.
-The Board of Directors recommends you vote FOR the following proposal: For Against Abstain Approval, on an advisory (non-binding) basis, of the compensation of the Company's named executive officers.
-Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
-Joint owners should each sign personally.
-All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
-Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+DETACH AND RETURN THIS PORTION ONLY

+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

+HFT 4 PAYMENTS, INC. For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the The Board of Directors recommends you vote FOR the election of all of the Class I director nominees listed in the following proposal: number(s) of the nominee(s) on the line below.
+1. Election of Class I Directors Nominees: 01) Karen Roter Davis02) Jared Isaacman The Board of Directors recommends you v ote FO R the following ng proposal: For Against Abstain 2.
+Ratification of the appointment of Pricyear ending December 31, 2024. cewater houseCoopers LLP as the Co mpany's independent registered public accounting firm for the fiscal The Board of Directors recommends you v ote FO R the following ng proposal: For Against Abstain 3. .
+Approval, on an advisory (non-binding) basis, of the compensation of the Company's named executive officers.
+NOT TE: Such other business as may properly come l pefore the Ann ual Meeting or any continuation, adjournment or postponement thereof. exec se sign exactly as your name(s) appear(s utor, administrator, or other fiduciary, pl ers should each sign personally.
+All hold hership, please sign in full corporate or p ease givers ers mus ve full title as s t sign.
+If a cor uch.
+Joint poration or or. reromp, prease sign in run corporate or p inp manne of ac • •